Debits and credits: Principle

 where the relationship of the Income and Expenses accounts to Equity and profit is a bit clearer.

-Here Income and Expenses are regarded as temporary or nominal accounts which pertain only to the current accounting period whereas Asset, Liability, and Equity accounts are permanent or real accounts pertaining to the lifetime of the business.
+Here Revenue and Expenses are regarded as temporary or nominal accounts which pertain only to the current accounting period whereas Asset, Liability, and Equity accounts are permanent or real accounts pertaining to the lifetime of the business.
 The temporary accounts are closed to the Equity account at the end of the accounting period to record profit/loss for the period.
 Both sides of these equations must be equal (balance).

 Each transaction is recorded in a ledger or "T" account, e.g. a ledger account named "Bank" that can be changed with either a debit or credit transaction.

-In accounting it is acceptable to draw-up a ledger account in the following manner for representation purposes:
+In accounting it is acceptable to draw-up a ledger account in the following manner for representational purposes:

 Accounts pertaining to the five accounting elements

 Accounts are created/opened when the need arises for whatever purpose or situation the entity may have.
 For example, if your business is an airline company they will have to purchase airplanes, therefore even if an account is not listed below, a bookkeeper or accountant can create an account for a specific item, such as an asset account for airplanes.
 In order to understand how to classify an account into one of the five elements, a good understanding of the definitions of these accounts is required.
 Below are examples of some of the more common accounts that pertain to the five accounting elements: